farirpgs/fari-games/data/game-documents/fari-games/charge-srd.md

 - **King**: [prompt]
 </details>

-Once the 3 setting hook cards drawn, the GM uses the prompts on the first two to explain what happened while the PCs were away.
+Once the 3 cards are drawn, the GM uses the prompts on the first two to explain what happened while the PCs were away.
 The PCs can then spend time exploring those threads as they see fit.

 When the PCs are ready for their next mission, the GM makes a `mission roll`.

-To do so, the GM looks at the 3 hook cards they've drawn, and builds a dice pool of `1d6` for each red hook card (<span style="color:red">♥ ♦</span>).
+To do so, the GM looks at the 3 cards they've drawn, and builds a dice pool of `1d6` for each red card (<span style="color:red">♥ ♦</span>).

 If there's no red card, roll `2d6`, and select the lowest number.